Updated August 14, 2023

 - Start_num is 0 (zero) or a negative number.

 This is a guide to the FIND function in Excel.
-Here we discuss the FIND Formula and how to use FIND Function along with practical examples and downloadable excel templates.
+Here we discuss the FIND Formula and how to use FIND Function in Excel along with practical examples and downloadable excel template.
 You can also go through our other suggested articles –